Sinesipho-Sono/house_of_betty_online/README.md

 # ✨ Features
 - Shopping Features
 Product Listing – Display a variety of fashion items (clothing and collections).
+Product Filtering & Sorting – Filter by category and name (A-Z) or sort by price (low to high, high to low).
 Add to Cart – Easily add/remove items from the cart.
 Quantity Update – Adjust item quantities in the cart.
 - Checkout & Payment